On the Road to Mandalay - Burma by Bike

 - Watch the sun set over the temples and pagodas of Bagan

 We begin this cycling holiday in Burma with a visit to the awe-inspiring Schwedagon Pagoda in the capital city of Yangon.
 Our adventure continues with an exploration by bike in the cool highlands around the former hill-station of Kalaw.
 At an elevation of around 1300 metres, we take our first ride amongst the Palaung, Intha and Shan villages that are a feature of this partly forested upland area.
-We then head down to the wondrous Inle Lake and embark on a relaxing full day boat trip where we can marvel at the Intha fishermen, who famously manage to row with their legs.
+We then head down to the wondrous Inle Lake and embark on a relaxing half-day boat trip where we can marvel at the Intha fishermen, who famously manage to row with their legs.
 Throughout our time in Burma, we can expect to be greeted by warm, friendly people who have, as yet, relatively little experience of meeting foreign travellers, let alone cyclists.
 Crossing the Shan Plateau to Mandalay, a city made famous by one of the greatest of Kipling's poems, we can bike to the towns of Sagaing and Mingun on opposite sides of the Irrawaddy River.
 We will visit the famous U Bein teak bridge and the Mingun Bell and take a boat ride on the river.
 Then, after a welcome free day in Mandalay, we ride south through the ancient Ava Kingdom and pay a visit to the unique, hill-top temple of Mount Popa, before continuing our journey on a snaking mountain road to Bagan.
 We spend a day here, exploring amongst the hundreds of temple - by bike.
 Watching the sunset from a prime viewpoint at Bagan will leave you with memories to last a lifetime.
-Travelling by bike allows us to see the very best of Burma and to strike up a rapport with the people we meet along the way.
+Travelling by bike allows us to see the very best of Burma and to strike up a rapport with the people we meet along the way!

 Is this holiday for you?